Ear Wax Softener

 Your ears are incredibly fragile, and you need to be careful when removing wax.
 All at-home methods carry some risk, so if you want a safe, effective treatment performed by a qualified and trained professional, you need to contact Earworx and make a booking today.

 Earworx uses dry and effective micro-suction technology to gently remove excess ear wax.
-The entire process is supervised by a Registered Nurse who has completed a Nationally Accredited Qualification in Micro-Suction and Aural Hygiene.
+The entire process is supervised by a Registered Nurse who has completed the Earworx Aural Care Course and an Accredited Qualification in Micro-Suction and Aural Hygiene.
 You can rest easy in the knowledge that you have the best in the business looking after your ears.